SteffenMangold/EntityFrameworkCore.Cacheable/README.md

 ## How caching affects performance

-This a sample result of 1,000 iterations of an uncached and cached query, called agains a good performing MSSQL-database.
+This is a sample result of 1,000 iterations of an uncached and cached query called against a well-performing MSSQL database.

 ```
 Average database query duration [+00:00:00.1698972].